 Short as always but at least I have this vegetable soup to be thankful for.
 I wrote about the first one here.
-If you have not read it, pause, quickly read and come back to this.
+If you have not read it, take a break, read it quickly and come back to this.
 We will wait for you:)

 7 pieces of Tomatoes

 1 big sized Onion

 2 cubes of Maggi

 Step 1: Blend your Tomatoes, Pepper and Onions together